konbraphat51/ElderVisionSimulation/README.md

 It is said that elderlies' vision "get yellow" somehow.
 Don't ask me why.

-For creating an elderly-friendly interface, I wish this tool helps
+For creating an elderly-friendly interface, I wish this tool helps.

 ## Method

-used the all the maths and data in section 2 in [Ikeda & Narita (2008)](https://www.jstage.jst.go.jp/article/itej/62/7/62_7_1110/_pdf/-char/ja)
+I used the all the maths and data in section 2 in [Ikeda & Narita (2008)](https://www.jstage.jst.go.jp/article/itej/62/7/62_7_1110/_pdf/-char/ja)

 ## data